-Thus, "certificate of title" means any form of "record" meeting the requirements for a certificate of title but does not denote either a written or electronic certificate of title.
-In addition, receipt by the office of a security interest statement is an application for a CT, pursuant to Sections 4 and 24.
-An electronic certificate of title is a certificate of title being maintained solely in electronic form; a written certificate of title is one that exists solely in written form.
-Note that, unless stated otherwise (as in Section 4(a)), "certificate of title" means one created in this state.
+Thus, "certificate of title" means any form of "record" meeting the requirements for a certificate of title but can mean either a written or electronic certificate of title.
+An electronic certificate of title is a certificate of title being maintained solely in electronic form, in the files of the office; a written certificate of title is one that exists solely in written form.
+Note again that, unless stated otherwise (as in Section 4(a)), "certificate of title" means one created by the office in this state.

-The definition of "Sign" at Section 3(a)(27) is derived from the definition of "signed" in UCC Article 1 Section 1-201(b)(37) and the definition of "electronic signature" in the Uniform Electronic Transaction Act (UETA) Section 3(8).
+The definition of "Sign" at Section 3(a)(28) is derived from the definition of "signed" in UCC Article 1 Section 1-201(b)(37) and the definition of "electronic signature" in the Uniform Electronic Transaction Act (UETA) Section 3(8).
 It is intended to encompass both electronic and written signatures.
-The definition of "termination statement" at Section 3(a)(29) relates to the termination of a security interest statement under Section 26.
-In addition, the debtor can terminate a security interest statement in limited circumstances under Section 22.
-See also Sections 24 and 25.
+The definition of "termination statement" at Section 3(a)(30) relates to the termination of a security-interest statement under Section 27.
+In addition, the debtor can terminate a security-interest statement in limited circumstances under Section 23.
+See also Sections 25 and 26.

-"Specialized mobile equipment," as that term is used in Section 3(a)(33)(A), includes off-road motorized vehicles whose use of the roadway is only incidental to their off-road purpose, i.e., mobile equipment not designed primarily for the transportation of individuals or property upon a road or highway and only incidentally operated or moved over a road or highway, including: motorized vehicles designed exclusively for off-road use; ditch digging apparatus; well-boring apparatus; construction equipment; road construction and maintenance machinery such as asphalt spreaders, bituminous mixers, bucket loaders, tractors other than truck tractors, ditchers, levelling graders, finishing machines, motor graders, road rollers, scarifiers, earthmoving carry-alls and scrapers, power shovels, and drag lines; self-propelled cranes; and earthmoving equipment.
+"Specialized mobile equipment," as that term is used in Section 3(a)(34)(A), includes offroad motorized vehicles whose use of the roadway is only incidental to their off-road purpose, i.e., mobile equipment not designed primarily for the transportation of individuals or property upon a road or highway and only incidentally operated or moved over a road or highway, including: motorized vehicles designed exclusively for off-road use; ditch digging apparatus; well-boring apparatus; construction equipment; road construction and maintenance machinery such as asphalt spreaders, bituminous mixers, bucket loaders, tractors other than truck tractors, ditchers, levelling graders, finishing machines, motor graders, road rollers, scarifiers, earthmoving carry-alls and scrapers, power shovels, and drag lines; self-propelled cranes; and earthmoving equipment.
 The term does not include a house trailer (which is not vehicle), or dump trucks, truck-mounted transit mixers, truck-mounted cranes and shovels, or other mobile equipment mounted on vehicles designed for transport of individuals or property on a roadway.
 Vehicles designed for transport on a roadway are not specialized mobile equipment, and are therefore vehicles covered by this [act].

-Although technically not a definition, "Location of debtor" is essentially defined in Article 9 at Section 9-307.
+Although not a definition, in Article 9 "Location of debtor" is governed by Section 9-307.
 For purposes of this [act], the location of the debtor is determined under Section 9-307.

 SECTION 4.
-LAW GOVERNING VEHICLES COVERED BY CERTIFICATE

-OF TITLE OR CERTIFICATE OF ORIGIN.
+LAW GOVERNING VEHICLE COVERED BY CERTIFICATE OF TITLE OR CERTIFICATE OF ORIGIN.